otaviojava/money-api-book/en/chapter3_2.md

 ### MonetaryQuery

-The `MonetaryQuery` similar to `MonetaryOperator` is a funcional interface that receives a `MonetaryOperator`, the difference is on return, the `MonetaryQuery` can return anything, using generics.
-With the `MonetaryQuery` is possible retrieve some information such the currency code, just the number on `long` or `BigDecimal` format.
+Similar to `MonetaryOperator`, `MonetaryQuery` is a functional interface that accepts a  `MonetaryOperator` and returns a generic type-parameter.
+With `MonetaryQuery` you can perform some queries on the monetary value such as getting currency code or the numeric value as shown in the example below.

 ```java
 public class MonetaryQueryExamples {